colts70/The-Semantic-Web-Stack-Semantic-First-Hop-Deterministic-First-Hop-SFH-DFH-/README.md

 This project is not affiliated with Google, Amazon, OpenAI, DeepMind, Microsoft, or any third-party organization.
 This is a modern implementation of Tim Berners-Lee’s Semantic Web map — rebuilt for AI.

-DFH/SFH gives every domain a deterministic first-hop for meaning:

-A single JSON-LD declaration

-Five canonical primitives

-A crawlable, machine-perfect semantic anchor

-A natural fit for search engines, KGs, and AI systems

-🧠 What is DFH / SFH?
+🌐 What is DFH / SFH?
 DFH — Deterministic First-Hop
 SFH — Semantic First-Hop

-Together, they define a public, deterministic semantic layer that sits between DNS/HTTP and content:
+Together, they define a deterministic, machine-perfect public semantic layer that sits between DNS/HTTP and content:

 Transport Layer → DNS, TCP/IP
 Hyperlink Layer → HTTP, URL
-Semantic Layer    → DFH/SFH
+Semantic Layer → DFH / SFH
 Content Layer  → Web pages, APIs, datasets
 Model Layer    → AI systems, KG pipelines

-Instead of guessing what a domain “means,” AIs resolve one file:
+Instead of guessing what a domain “means,” AI resolves one file:

 https://yourdomain.com/.well-known/stack

-or the alternative:
+or

 https://yourdomain.com/.sfh.json

-That single file exposes five primitives.
+That single declaration exposes five canonical primitives.

 🧱 The Five Canonical Primitives
 Primitive	Description
-type	What kind of thing the domain represents (Organization, Person, Product…) entity	The canonical identity / name of the domain url	The primary canonical URL sitemap	One or more sitemaps or semantic maps canonical	The single authoritative semantic identity Minimal Example
+type	What kind of thing the domain represents (Organization, Person, Product, System…) entity	The canonical identity / name of the domain url	The primary canonical URL sitemap	One or more sitemaps or semantic maps canonical	The single authoritative semantic identity of the declaration Minimal Example
 {
   "@context": "https://schema.org",